Difference Between an Exempt and a Non-Exempt Employee

 Some States Have Different Guidelines for Classification of Exempt Workers and Minimum Overtime Pay

 Not all states have the same guidelines for exempt employees.
-For example, in California in order to classify an individual as exempt from overtime requirements, the employer must pay the worker at least $45,760 per year.
+For example, in California to classify an individual as exempt from overtime requirements, the employer must pay the worker at least $45,760 per year.
 All other employees would automatically be eligible for overtime regardless of job responsibilities.
-Workers earning over the salary threshold would still need to meet the other criteria for exempt status in order to be placed on that category.
-In addition, non-exempt employees must be paid overtime wages equivalent to at least 1.5 times the California minimum wage of $11 per hour or $16.5 per hour.
+Workers earning over the salary threshold would still need to meet the other criteria for exempt status to be placed on that category.
+Also, non-exempt employees must be paid overtime wages equivalent to at least 1.5 times the California minimum wage of $11 per hour or $16.5 per hour.

 In New York, the 2018 NYS salary threshold requires most employees who earn below $40,560 annually to be paid on an hourly basis and receive overtime pay.